Measurement-induced entanglement in noisy 2D random circuits: Introduction

 Despite the importance of understanding MIE in 2D circuits and its relation to simulation complexity, most prior studies have concentrated on the \emph{noiseless} setting~\cite{napp2022,PhysRevB.106.144311,PhysRevLett.132.030401,PRXQuantum.6.010356,PhysRevX.15.021059} (with the exception of Ref.~\cite{Hoke:2023aa}, which experimentally studied MIE in a noisy quantum processor).
-In realistic devices, however, noise is unavoidable, and it remains unclear whether long-range MIE survives in the presence of noise.
-This question is conceptually important and directly relevant to the classical simulability of \emph{noisy} 2D random-circuit sampling~\cite{hangleiter2023computational}.
+In realistic devices, however, noise is unavoidable.
+As noise suppresses entanglement growth in 1D random-circuit dynamics~\cite{Noh2020,li2023entanglement}, it is natural and important to ask whether the volume-law scaling of MIE in 2D random circuits can survive in the presence of noise.
+This question in 2D is conceptually significant and directly relevant to the classical simulability of \emph{noisy} 2D random-circuit sampling~\cite{hangleiter2023computational}, as the MIE serves as an indicator of the efficiency of the ``space-evolving block decimation'' (SEBD) algorithm~\cite{napp2022} (and its extension in \cref{sec_setup}) for sampling from 2D random circuits.

 It is known that, when circuit depth scales at least logarithmically with system size, any depolarizing noise of constant rate $p>0$ renders 2D random-circuit sampling amenable to efficient classical simulation~\cite{10.1145/3564246.3585234,schuster2024polynomial, nelson2025limitationsnoisygeometricallylocal}.
 By contrast, in the \emph{sub-logarithmic} depth regime, efficient classical simulation under depolarizing noise has been established only at large noise rates $p>p_c$, via approaches such as trajectory unraveling~\cite{PRXQuantum.4.040326} and percolation-based analyses~\cite{nelson2024polynomialtimeclassicalsimulationnoisy,doi:10.1137/1.9781611978322.30}.
 Clarifying the fate of MIE at small, constant noise rate $p>0$ and at sub-logarithmic depths would not only illuminate the interplay among unitary gates, measurements, and noise, but also provide crucial insight into closing the remaining gap in our understanding of the simulation complexity of noisy 2D random-circuit sampling.